If you’re wondering what to pack for a dude ranch vacation, don’t despair!

 Ranch vacation packing tips

-- Many of our ranches, like Klondike Guest Ranch and Gros Ventre River Ranch, both in Wyoming provide ‘What to pack for your dude ranch vacation’ lists on their websites, so make sure you check what’s recommended for your ranch!
+- Many of our guest ranches provide ‘What to pack for your dude ranch vacation’ lists on their websites, so make sure you check what’s recommended for your ranch!

 - Save packing space and dollars by stocking up on riding attire like boots and a hat while you’re on vacation.
 Not only will you likely glean fashion inspiration from wranglers or other guests, local Western clothing stores in cowboy country often offer a much better selection and price than you’ll find on the Internet.